 Warhammer 40k titan rules

-The first thing to consider is the points value.
-Even the smallest Titan will be several levels more expensive to field than any other unit or model.
-Titans can rack up thousands in points and hundreds in power level before they’re even fully kitted out, so be aware that much like the price to purchase them with hard cash, they may only see occasional use when playing Warhammer 40k.
+Even the smallest Titan is more expensive to field than any other unit.
+Titans cost thousands of points, so be aware that much like the price to purchase them with hard cash, they may only see occasional use when playing Warhammer 40k.
+You can actually include Titans in other armies, thanks to the Titanic Support rule, but you need to be playing a very big game to warrant it!

 Even if your titan should face death, it’s possible for it to deal damage if its reactor overloads.
 This has the potential of dealing 3D6 mortal wounds to every model within 4D6 inches.
 If there’s anything that’ll turn a moment of victory into a crushing defeat, it’s that.